rancher/rancher.github.io/rancher/v1.6/en/installing-rancher/installing-server/index.md

---db-user               username for MySQL login (default: cattle) --db-pass               password for MySQL login (default: cattle) --db-name               MySQL database name to use (default: cattle)
+--db-user               username for MySQL login (default: cattle) --db-pass               password for MySQL login (default: cattle) --db-name               MySQL database name to use (default: cattle) --db-strict-enforcing   Ensures table has primary key (default: false), available as of v1.6.11
 ```

 <br>